conor-gaughan/ga-project-one/README.md

   - Functions

 - scroll events
-- Lookup functions: The object that was provided from the API didn't get me descriptive enough keys for end users to understand.
-Therefore, I needed to use a lookup function, `Object.entries()`, and `.map()` to provide the right informatiot.
+- Lookup functions: The object that was provided from the API didn't get me descriptive enough keys for end-users to understand.
+Therefore, I needed to use a lookup function, `Object.entries()`, and `.map()` to provide the right information.

 ### Functions

 Problem I encountered:

-- My generate UI function was not getting data to appear on screen, however it was console logging the data
+- My generate UI function was not out putting html

 Solution: